COATnor/coatnor.github.io/index.rst

 ===============================================

-The `COAT Data Portal <https://data.coat.no>`_ is designed to share data collected and created following FAIR data principles in the frame of the COAT project.
-For more information about the COAT project and FAIR data principles refer to the :ref:`about section <about>`
+The `COAT Data Portal <https://data.coat.no>`_ is designed to share data collected and created following FAIR data principles in the frame of the Climate-ecological Observatory for Arctic Tundra (COAT).
+For more information about COAT and FAIR data principles refer to the :ref:`about section <about>`

 .. image:: _images/dataportal_homepage_screenshot.png